loggr/agents/README.markdown

 This repository contains source code for event posting agents for Loggr.net

-We currently only have source posted for .Net
+We currently have source posted for .Net and PHP

 More to come...